 CP can affect your child in many ways, such as the way that they walk, hold things, talks and eats.
 There’s no one-size-fits all treatment for the condition.
 The condition affects each child differently.

-Once your child is diagnosed, their doctor will prescribe treatments based on their symptoms and the type of care that they need.
+Once your child is diagnosed, your child will not only be followed by their pediatrician, but have a medical team that may include a neurologist and an orthopedist.
 The doctor will want to see them on a regular basis to make sure the treatments are helping to improve the way that they act and feel.

 Your doctor will decide how frequent your office visits will be, based on how mild or severe the CP is, among other things.
 As a rule, children with cerebral palsy visit the doctor more often than other kids.
 They tend to have more health issues that require treatment.